freia-lab/e3-hnoss/plc/README.txt

 PLC_Cryostat_2025_09_29.zip - KG - Changed the logic for showing the Equipment status (Manual/Auto) in the sequence command panels.
 Until now it was showing that the equipment is in Manual mode when it stopped in state 2 of the sequence.
 Now it shows the inverted value of .Equip_Ok bit in the sequence DB block (changes in FC252).
+PLC_Cryostat_2025_11_18.zip - KG - Changed the logic for control of CV105 in step 12 of SQ9 (FC557, NW6) in order to be able to immidiately switching
+  between the PID and intermittent modes of control the LT101.
+Until this change the switching to PID mode happened only after the minimum level was reached.